Error-331/code_tests/docs/admin/hardware/radio/terms.md

 # Terms

+- AM broadcasting -  is radio broadcasting using amplitude modulation (AM) transmissions;

 - Modulation/demodulation - is the process of adding information to a radio signal so that the information can be transmitted over the air.
 Ham radios primarily use two kinds of modulation: amplitude modulation(AM) and frequency modulation (FM), similar to what you receive on your car radio or home stereo;